How to Get a Malta eResidence Card as an EU Citizen

 I went through the entire process between April and November.
 It took over six months, a few rejected documents and some endless back-and-forth emails.
 Why?
 Because Identità requires crucial documents that aren't even mentioned on their official form.

-If you are planning to move to Malta, here is my exact timeline, the real documents you actually need and the hurdles you must watch out for.
+If you are moving to Malta, here is my step-by-step guide with the documents that you need and the hurdles you must watch out for.

 The Document Masterlist